 Stepping so carefully on hard-as-steel rock-hard rock.

-The mountain requires respect.
+This pink Cadillac of a mountain requires respect.

-My windy watering eyes might have seen a blurry family of porcupines
+My windy watering eyes might have seen a blurry family of Porcupines

 Waddling across a puddle below.